mikehearn/nodejvm/README.md

 }
 ```

-For unclear reasons GraalJS always passes a JavaScript object into a callback as Map<String, Any?>, but you can easily
+Due to a GraalJS bug, it always passes a JavaScript object into a lambda as Map<String, Any?>, but you can easily
 convert it to an interface as seen above.
+[Alternatively just make it a real public class](https://github.com/graalvm/graaljs/issues/120).

 # TODO

 - Gradle plugin?
 - Windows support when GraalVM has caught up.
-- Figure out lambda issue
 - Can node_modules directories be packaged as JARs?

 # License